THartmanOfTheRedwoods/Java-Assignment-010/README.md

 * Read the W3Schools page on class methods: [W3Schools Java Class Methods](https://www.w3schools.com/java/java_class_methods.asp)
 * In your own words, write a few sentences below explaining the difference between static and public methods in relation to a class.
+* A public method is accessible from outside a class whereas a static method belongs to the class.
+A static method can be called without creating an object of the class

 ## Part 3 - Dogs